 The LCA calculation procedure is internationally standardized by ISO 14040 and ISO 14044 standards.

 "Green procurement" is a term used to indicate the integration of environmental considerations into the purchasing procedures to be able to choose those products and / or services that have a lower impact on human health and, particularly, on the environment taking into account the environmental impacts that the product / service may have during its life cycle, from raw material extraction, to waste disposal.

 Technically, Green Procurement involves the possibility of entering environmental qualification criteria into the demand when purchasing goods and services.

 The Carbon Disclosure Project is an international initiative whose goal is to regularly assess the strategies to tackle Climate Change challenge by the most important global companies through, for example, monitoring energy policies and performance of businesses and their ability to handle economic opportunities and climate risks.

-A carbon credit, issued by a third party standard (typically Gold Standard) for use in the voluntary carbon market.
-A VER represents the removal of one metric tonne of CO2 equivalent from the atmosphere.
+A carbon credit, issued by a third-party standard (typically Gold Standard) for use in the voluntary carbon market.
+A VER represents the removal of one metric tons of CO2 equivalent from the atmosphere.

-A carbon credit, issued by a third party standard (typically UNFCCC CDM Standard) for use in the compliance carbon market.
-A CER represents the removal of one metric tonne of CO2 equivalent from the atmosphere.
+A carbon credit, issued by a third-party standard (typically UNFCCC CDM Standard) for use in the compliance carbon market.
+A CER represents the removal of one metric tons of CO2 equivalent from the atmosphere.

-A carbon credit, issued by a third party standard (typically Verified Carbon Standard) for use in the compliance carbon markets.
-A VCU represents the removal of one metric tonne of CO2 equivalent from the atmosphere.
+A carbon credit, issued by a third-party standard (typically Verified Carbon Standard) for use in the compliance carbon markets.
+A VCU represents the removal of one metric tons of CO2 equivalent from the atmosphere.